List of reptiles of Israel

-Israel has 92 species of reptiles, almost a third of which live in its northern areas.
+Israel has 93 species of reptiles, almost a third of which live in its northern areas.
+The reptiles of Israel live in environments ranging from the Negev Desert to the Red Sea, from the Jordan River to the Judaean Mountains.
+Two species are extirpated in the country.

-Reptiles in Israel live in environments ranging from the Negev Desert to the Red Sea, from the Jordan River to the Judaean Mountains.
+The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature: